berufsbildung-basel/parkit-service/CONTRIBUTING.md

 * Should contain the issue ID like `#123`
 * Can contain the tag `[trivial]` for trivial changes that don't relate to an issue

-## Coding Styleguides

-We enforce a coding styleguide using `eslint`.
-As part of your build, run `npm run lint` to check if your code is conforming to the style guide.
-We do the same for every PR in our CI, so PRs will get rejected if they don't follow the style guide.

-You can fix some of the issues automatically by running `npx eslint . --fix`.

 ## Commit Message Format

 This project uses a structured commit changelog format that should be used for every commit.
 Use `npm run commit` instead of your usual `git commit` to generate commit messages using a wizard.